Azure/iot-edge-v1/core/devdoc/module_loaders.md

     *binding* module where the module API implementation simply delegates to the *real* module’s API.

-8. The gateway calls the module loader’s `Load` callback to acquire a `MODULE_LIBRARY_HANDLE`.
+8. The gateway calls the module loader’s `Load` function to acquire a `MODULE_LIBRARY_HANDLE`.
 Each module loader’s implementation of this function would do what’s necessary to also load the associated runtime (in case of language binding modules).

-9. The language binding module loader implementations will use the dynamic DLL/SO loading API to load the binding module DLLs/SOs.
+9. The language binding module loader implementations will use the dynamic loader to load the binding module DLLs/SOs.

 10. The gateway then proceeds to acquire the module’s function pointer table and calls `Module_Create` or `Module_CreateFromJson` to instantiate the module.
-    In case of language binding modules this callback would be on the binding module itself.

--